jsummers/oldunzip/readme-ozunshrink.txt

 cases it was only used for compressible files at most 320 bytes in size (the manual says "smaller than 320 bytes", but that's off by 1).

-To make them yourself, one way is to find a copy of PKZIP 1.10 (search for PKZ110.EXE), and run it in DOSBox <https://www.dosbox.com/>.
+To make Shrink-compressed files yourself, one way is to find a copy of PKZIP 1.10 for DOS (search for PKZ110.EXE), and run it in DOSBox
+<https://www.dosbox.com/>.
 Run PKZIP.EXE with the -es option.

 === Technical notes ===